arcm111/pi-wol/README.md

 # pi-wol
-Wake up diveces connected to your local network from anywhere using Raspberry Pi.
+Wake up devices connected to your local network from anywhere using Raspberry Pi.

 ![circuit diagram](imgs/circuit.svg)